jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 Innovation was always necessary and part of our process.
 There is [research](https://hbr.org/2019/11/why-constraints-are-good-for-innovation) that shows innovation needs boundaries to be maximized.

 This project was deeply agile.
 We built incrementally.
 We focused on the customer.
-We even did Test Driven Development.
+We even did Test-Driven Development.
 I would argue that Pain Driven Development is Agile Development distilled down.

 #### 7.3.2.
 A Word About the Side Note ####

-In the side note above I talk about how Test Driven Development is just a specialization of Pain Driven Development.
+In the side note above I talk about how Test-Driven Development is just a specialization of Pain Driven Development.
 That is only the beginning.
 Behavior Driven Development (Of Course as it is a TDD Perspective), Sprints where retrospectives allow us to reorganize our solutions, and just about every other agile practice around how we work.

 ### 7.4.
 Not Really Universal ###